 Students will more often find apartments with leases that run from the first week of September until the second or third week in May.
 When students are looking to rent a unit for just the academic year, this works out quite well.
 Students who are searching for a year-round rental may have to spend some extra time finding an available unit.

-The best time to begin your search for a winter rental is during the middle of the spring semester before you intend to move in.
-If your intended move date is the first week of September, you should begin your search in March.
+The best time to begin your search for a winter rental is during the spring semester before you intend to move in.
 If you wait until July or August you may miss out on a number of possible leads.
 With that in mind, it doesn't pay to procrastinate.

 There aren't a lot of Monmouth students who decide to rent an apartment during the summer, because they tend to be very expensive.
 Students should be able to find a number of summer rental leads if they begin their search during the early part of the spring semester (late January and February).